 My name is Clive Newitt and I am a 46 yr old father of 4.
 I was diagnosed with Hodgkin’s Lymphoma in July 2015 and began what I hoped was a ‘routine’ course of chemotherapy, after being told it was a very treatable form of cancer.
 Sadly, I proved to be an exception and failed both 1st & 2nd line treatments.
-I then began tretament with immunotherapy in May ’16 and having got into what looked like a stable remission by the August I had an autologous stem cell transplant in early Sept ’16.
-This blog is a catalog of what I’ve been through.
-I have been able to find loads of information online about Hodgkin’s Disease, as well as being able to read other people’s blogs, their experiences and how they have coped – and that helped me a lot.
-So I decided to write my own blog: as a way of helping as many fellow sufferers of Hodgkin’s Lymphoma (and similar blood cancers); as a way of keeping my friends and family up to date; and as a diary of how this story that is my life these days pans out, that myself and my family can (hopefully) look back at in years to come.
+I then began tretament with immunotherapy in May ’16 and having got into what looked like a stable remission by the August I had an Autologous Stem Cell transplant in early Sept ’16.
+This blog is a catalogue of what I’ve been through.
+I have been able to find loads of information online about Hodgkin’s Disease, as well as being able to read other people’s blogs, and about their experiences and how they have coped – and that helped me a lot.
+So I decided to write my own blog: as a way of helping as many fellow sufferers of Hodgkin’s Lymphoma (and similar blood cancers) as possible; as a way of keeping my friends and family up to date; and as a diary of how this story that is my life these days pans out, so that myself and my family can (hopefully) look back at in years to come.

 A bit about me